Allometry

 : phytoplankton concentrationZ

-: assimilation efficiency of prey to the predatorgₘₐₓ
+: assimilation efficiency of prey to the predatormaximum_grazing_rate

 Agate.Library.Predation.predation_assimilation_loss_preferential

-Note that this differs from the predationgainpreferential as this function represents the transfer of biomass from the prey to the environment rather than the transfer of biomass from the prey to the predator.
+as it represents the transfer of biomass from the prey to the environment rather than the transfer of biomass from the prey to the predator.

 Arguments